Giants vs. Rockies Player Props Betting Odds

 Wade Stats

-- Wade has collected 48 hits with eight doubles, a triple, eight home runs and 38 walks.
-He has driven in 17 runs with two stolen bases.
+- Wade has recorded 51 hits with nine doubles, a triple, eight home runs and 41 walks.
+He has driven in 19 runs with two stolen bases.

 Wade Recent Games